The Red Rubber Ball Foundation

 The farm is a model for local villagers, helping them improve their farming techniques and providing a regular supply of plants and seeds to help them get established, so that they can generate income from their own plots.

-Our bore hole supplies water for the nearby village, significantly reducing the distance villagers need to travel for clean water.
+Our bore hole supplies water for the nearby village, significantly reducing the distance villagers need to travel for safe, clean water.

-The farm has also become home to two young orphan boys who have been “adopted” by Wycliffe our project manager.
+The farm has also become home to several young orphan boys who have been “adopted” by Wycliffe our project manager.
 And we’ve created a study room so local children can meet after school to do their homework.

 Kibera Cycling Club

-What else have we done in the past 7 years?
+What else have we done?

 - Climbed Mt Kilimanjaro with 15 volunteers from the UK and France raising funds for 15 of our Kenyan students to climb with us.